 Ingredient Notes:

-• Xanthan Gum – If your blend doesn’t contain xanthan gum or guar gum, add 1 teaspoon.
+• Xanthan Gum – If your blend doesn’t contain xanthan gum or guar gum, add ¾ teaspoon.
+You can also swap 2 teaspoons of psyllium husk and make a gel as a binder.

-• Yeast – I used regular active dry yeast.
-Double-check that the brand you use is gluten free.
+• Yeast – I used regular active dry yeast to make this monkey bread recipe.
+Double-check that the brand of yeast that you use is gluten-free.
 Red Star “Platinum” is NOT gluten free!

 • Eggs – Size large.